gmbneves/gmbneves/README.md

+# About me

 Hi, I’m Gabriel!

-- I'm a BSc in Management at PUC-Rio and Graduate Student in Economics at PPGE - UFPB.
+I'm a BSc in Management at PUC-Rio and Graduate Student in Economics at PPGE - UFPB.
 I’m interested in Economics, R, Python, SQL, Stata and Linux.
-- I'm currently working on my master's dissertation.
+I'm currently working on my master's dissertation.
 My research is focused on Labor Economics and Economics of Education.
-- I’m looking to collaborate on any of my interests above.
+I’m looking to collaborate on any of my interests above.

 Feel free to reach me.

+# My stats

 <div>
 <a href="https://github.com/gmbneves/github-readme-stats">